-Whether your tooth cracks from an injury or general wear and tear, you can experience a variety of symptoms ranging from erratic pain when you chew your food to sudden pain when your tooth is exposed to very hot or cold temperatures.
+Whether your tooth has cracked due to an injury or general wear and tear, you can experience a variety of symptoms ranging from erratic pain when you chew your food to sudden pain when your tooth is exposed to very hot or cold temperatures.

 There are many different types of cracked teeth.
 The treatment and outcome for your tooth depend on the type, location, and extent of the crack.
 The sooner your tooth is treated, the better the outcome.
 Once treated most cracked teeth continue to function as they should, for many years of pain-free biting and chewing.

-It's possible that a tooth can undergo staining from within the tooth itself.
-Typically this is due to a structural defect within the tooth, a dying tooth, or because blood and other bodily fluids penetrated the tooth during prior root canal treatment.
+Internal bleaching treatment is recommended after a tooth undergoes staining from within the tooth itself.
+Typically, this is due to a structural defect within the tooth, a dying tooth, or because blood and other bodily fluids penetrated the tooth during prior root canal treatment.
 Regardless of the cause, it's possible to restore such a tooth to match the color of its adjacent teeth by bleaching the tooth from the inside-out – a process known as internal tooth bleaching.

 Endodontists specialize in oral trauma and are often able to save teeth that have been injured in accidents or sports-related activities.
 Traumatic injuries include root fractures as well as teeth that have been chipped, dislodged, or completely knocked-out and should be seen immediately by an endodontist.

 Root Canal Therapy

+According to the American Association of Endodontists, root canal therapy is the most feared dental procedure of all.
 Despite this stigma, root canal therapy is actually a pain-free, quick and relatively comfortable procedure.
 In fact, it relieves your pain and can prevent more complicated oral issues down the road.
-Here at Sandalwood Dental Care, we can put your fears at ease.Read more about Root Canal Therapy